-Section 2 of this article briefly reviews the theory of resonant shattering as a mechanism for precursor ignition, with an emphasis on g-modes (though see also Sec.
+Section 2 of this article briefly reviews the theory of resonant shattering as a mechanism for precursor ignition, with an emphasis on g modes (though see also Sect.
 4.3).
-Theoretical predictions based on binary formation channels are considered in Sec.
-2.3, as relevant for misalignment angles and timing considerations (Sec.
+Theoretical predictions based on binary formation channels are considered in Sect.
+2.3, including those relevant for misalignment angles and timing considerations (Sect.
 2.4).
-Section 3 forms the main part of the paper, and demonstrates, in principle, how the timing of double precursors can constrain the spin frequency of the flarer.
-By exploiting the approximately constant ratio between g_1 - and g_2 -modes, and how stellar spin modifies the mode frequencies, our key result is a fitting formula [Eq.
-(23)], that takes into account tidal heating between fracture events (Sec.
-2.5), for estimating the spin of the star assuming that it emits two precursors.
-Some discussion on uncertainties due to a jet formation/breakout timescale is also covered in Sec.
-3.2 for completeness.
-Some discussion on Blue/red kilonovae and GWs from the remnant is offered in Sec.
-4. The article is summarised in Sec.
+Section 3 forms the main part of the paper and demonstrates, in principle, how the timing of double precursors can constrain the spin frequency of the flarer.
+By exploiting the approximately constant ratio between g_1 and g_2 modes, and how stellar spin modifies the mode frequencies, our key result is a fitting formula (Eq.
+(23)) that takes tidal heating between fracture events into account (Sect.
+2.5) to estimate the spin of the star assuming that it emits two precursors.
+A discussion on uncertainties due to a jet formation and/or breakout timescale is also presented in Sect.
+3.2 for the sake of completeness.
+A discussion on blue and/or red kilonovae and GWs from the remnant is presented in Sect.
+4. The article is summarised in Sect.
 5.